1jordonammons/1jordonammons/README.md

 - 👋 Hi, I’m @1jordonammons
 - 👀 I’m interested in ...
 Software enginnering and project managment
 - 🌱 I’m currently learning ...
 HTML and CSS
-- 💞️ I’m looking to collaborate on ... learnimg and developing
+- 💞️ I’m looking to collaborate on ... learning and developing
-- 📫 How to reach me ... linked and instagram would be nice
+- 📫 How to reach me ... linked in and instagram would be nice

 <!---
 1jordonammons/1jordonammons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.